Glomerular filtration rate

 Renal functions include maintaining an acid–base balance; regulating fluid balance; regulating sodium, potassium, and other electrolytes; clearing toxins; absorption of glucose, amino acids, and other small molecules; regulation of blood pressure; production of various hormones, such as erythropoietin; and activation of vitamin D.

-One of the measures of kidney function is the glomerular filtration rate (GFR).
+The kidney has many functions, which a well-functioning kidney realizes by filtering blood in a process known as glomerular filtration.
+A major measure of kidney function is the glomerular filtration rate (GFR).

-Glomerular filtration rate describes the flow rate of filtered fluid through the kidney.
+The glomerular filtration rate is the flow rate of filtered fluid through the kidney.
 The creatinine clearance rate (CCr or CrCl) is the volume of blood plasma that is cleared of creatinine per unit time and is a useful measure for approximating the GFR.
 Creatinine clearance exceeds GFR due to creatinine secretion, which can be blocked by cimetidine.
-Both GFR and CCr may be accurately calculated by comparative measurements of substances in the blood and urine, or estimated by formulas using just a blood test result (eGFR and eCCr) The results of these tests are used to assess the excretory function of the kidneys.
+Both GFR and CCr may be accurately calculated by comparative measurements of substances in the blood and urine, or estimated by formulas using just a blood test result (eGFR and eCCr).
+The results of these tests are used to assess the excretory function of the kidneys.
 Staging of chronic kidney disease is based on categories of GFR as well as albuminuria and cause of kidney disease.

-The normal range of GFR, adjusted for body surface area, is 100–130 average 125 mL/min/1.73m2 in men and 90–120 mL/min/1.73m2 in women younger than the age of 40.
-In children, GFR measured by inulin clearance is 110 mL/min/1.73 m2 until 2 years of age in both sexes, and then it progressively decreases.
-After age 40, GFR decreases progressively with age, by 0.4–1.2 mL/min per year.

-Estimated GFR (eGFR) is now recommended by clinical practice guidelines and regulatory agencies for routine evaluation of GFR whereas measured GFR (mGFR) is recommended as a confirmatory test when more accurate assessment is required.
+Estimated GFR (eGFR) is recommended by clinical practice guidelines and regulatory agencies for routine evaluation of GFR whereas measured GFR (mGFR) is recommended as a confirmatory test when more accurate assessment is required.